CorfuDB/CorfuDB/common/src/main/java/org/corfudb/common/metrics/micrometer/README.md

 ### Current metrics collected for Corfu Compactor:
 * **checkpoint.timer**: Time in microseconds (mean, max, sum, 0.5p, 0.95p, 0.99p) it takes for a single stream to be checkpointed.
-* **checkpoint.write.entries**: A distribution summary (mean, max, 0.50p, 0.95p, 0.99p) of the number of entries of a stream that are checkpointed.
+* **checkpoint.write.entries**: Number of entries of a stream that are currently checkpointed.
-* **checkpoint.write.size**: A distribution summary (mean, max, 0.50p, 0.95p, 0.99p) of the total size of the entries of a stream that are checkpointed.
+* **checkpoint.write.size**: Total size of the entries of a stream that are currently checkpointed.
+* **checkpoint.table.count**: Number of tables that are checkpointed in the current compactor cycle.